ZevWepster/EventPageFS/README.md

 - View event details by clicking on an event.
 - Edit or delete existing events from the event overview.
 - Add new events via the "Add Event" modal.
-- Real-time updates powered by a JSON server.
+- Real-time updates powered by a fullstack backend (Node/Express/Prisma/SQLite).
+- Frontend and backend are now fully linked—no more JSON server!

 ---